Accidents Due to Weather Conditions

 The unavoidable accident instruction is about as close as a comment on the weight of the evidence as the Court may get.
 It is effectively a way of reminding the jury that Texas is a negligence state and not every accident is caused by someone’s negligence.
 If a person is doing everything that an ordinary prudent person would under the same circumstances and an accident occurs in spite of this, that person is not responsible.

-One should keep in mind that just because there is fog, snow, sleet, water or ice on the pavement does not mean that everyone is automatically relieved of responsibility.
-Drivers still have a duty to reduce their speed, keep safe distances, pay attention and take necessary precautions to control their vehicles in inclement weather conditions.
-A lawyer faced with this defense needs be proactive in questioning the defendant about what precautions he took to avoid losing control of his vehicle.
+One should keep in mind that just because there is fog, snow, sleet, water, or ice on the pavement does not mean that everyone is automatically relieved of responsibility.
+Drivers still have a duty to reduce their speed, keep safe distances, pay attention, and take necessary precautions to control their vehicles in inclement weather conditions.
+A personal injury trial lawyer faced with this defense needs to be proactive in questioning the defendant about what precautions he took to avoid losing control of his vehicle.

 A sudden emergency is defined as:

 - an emergency situation arose suddenly and unexpectedly;